guanjiech/ERCX/README.md

 # ERCX
-This standard adds a new right of Non-Fungible Token that the right to use.
+This standard grants Non-Fungible Tokens with usage rights.
 Through this standard, you can achieve :

 - Separation of the right to use and ownership of Non-Fungible Token
 - Non-secured lease Non-Fungible Token